hasanmoudud/geocompr/main.md

 Usually, people find it harder to learn than Python or R.
 It is also likely that you have to invest a lot of time to code things that are readily available in R.
 Therefore, we would recommend to learn R, and subsequently to learn C++ through **Rcpp** if a need for performance optimization arises.
-Subsequently, you could even implement geoalgorithms you are missing from the most common desktop GIS with the help of **Rcpp** ^[Though, in that case we would recommend to contribute the C++ code to one of the open-source GIS packages since this would make the geoalgorithm available to a wider audience.
+Subsequently, you could even implement geoalgorithms you are missing from the most common desktop GIS with the help of **Rcpp**.^[Though, in that case we would recommend to contribute the C++ code to one of the open-source GIS packages since this would make the geoalgorithm available to a wider audience.
-In turn, you could access the GIS software via one of the available R-GIS interfaces (Chapter \@ref(gis))].
+In turn, you could access the GIS software via one of the available R-GIS interfaces (Chapter \@ref(gis))]

 Java is another important (and versatile) language used in GIScience.
 For example, the open-source desktop GIS [gvSig](http://www.gvsig.com/en/products/gvsig-desktop), [OpenJump](http://openjump.org/) and [uDig](http://udig.refractions.net/) are written in Java.